PROFILE

 Bangladesh's independence from Pakistan in 1971.

 U.S.-Bangladesh relations are excellent.
+These

-These relations were boosted in March 2000 when
+relations were boosted in March 2000 when

-President Clinton visited Bangladesh, the first
+President Clinton visited Bangladesh, the

-visit ever by a sitting U.S. President, and when
+first-ever visit by a sitting U.S. President,

-2003, as well as when Secretary of Defense
+June 2003, as well as when Secretary of Defense

 Donald Rumsfeld visited in June 2004.
 A